 Stephan is a woodworker and object-maker living in Nashville, Tennessee.
 He began his training at the Appalachian Center for Craft where he received a BFA in furniture design.
 He continued his training at the College of the Redwoods, where he earned a certificate under the direction of Michael Burns, Greg Smith, Jim Budlong and Eijler Hjorst-Westh—who were themselves graduates of the same program under direction of founder James Krenov.
 He received his MFA from East Carolina University in 2011.

-B.B.A., Tennessee State University
+B.F.A., Murray State University

 B.A., University of Virginia